gboehl/dynare/src/source/the-model-file.rst

 .. matvar:: oo_.variance_decomposition

-    |br| After a run of ``stoch_simul`` when requesting theoretical moments
+    |br| After a run of ``stoch_simul`` when requesting theoretical
-    (``periods=0``), contains a matrix with the result of the unconditional variance decomposition (i.e. at horizon
+    moments (``periods=0``), contains a matrix with the result of the unconditional variance decomposition (i.e. at horizon
     infinity).
-The first dimension corresponds to the endogenous variables (in the order of declaration) and the second dimension corresponds to exogenous variables (in the order of declaration).
+The first dimension corresponds to the endogenous variables (in the order of declaration after the command or in ``M_.endo_names``) and the second dimension corresponds to exogenous variables (in the order of declaration).
+Numbers are in percent and sum up to 100 across columns.
+In the presence of measurement error, the field will contain the variance contribution after measurement error has been taken out, *i.e.* the decomposition will be conducted of the actual as opposed to the measured variables.

+.. matvar:: oo_.variance_decomposition_ME

+    |br| Field set after a run of ``stoch_simul`` when requesting
+    theoretical moments (``periods=0``) if measurement error is present.
+It is similar to :mvar:`oo_.variance_decomposition`, but the decomposition will be conducted of the measured variables.
+The field contains a matrix with the result of the unconditional variance decomposition (*i.e.* at horizon infinity).
+The first dimension corresponds to the observed endoogenous variables (in the order of declaration after the command) and the second dimension corresponds to exogenous variables (in the order of declaration), with the last column corresponding to the contribution of measurement error.
 Numbers are in percent and sum up to 100 across columns.

 .. matvar:: oo_.conditional_variance_decomposition